 $who root syed pethu $who am I pethu

 - cmp: It compares two files and if they are different, display the byte and line number of the differences.

 cmp [<option(s)>] <filename1> <filename2>

 $cmp ppk ppk1 ppk ppk1 differ: char 9, line 1

 Linux is an operating system with interface provider, but unlike other operating systems it has various advantages that make Linux a top priority it is an open-source operating system free of cost, secure compared to other OS, easily customized to our preferences and It is stable compared to windows especially when we are using large bits of data and even in the deployment process, the environments are mostly Linux hence various applications that are deployed in cloud uses Linux environment.

-This is a guide to a Top Commands in Linux.
-Here we discuss the introduction, Top Linux Commands, Comparing two file commands and the Renaming Files.
-You can also go through our other suggested articles to learn more–
+This is a guide to Top Commands in Linux.
+Here we discuss the introduction and top 13 linux commands for better understanding.
+You can also go through our other suggested articles to learn more –